 Visit the amazing Melbourne Street Art

-Once upon a time visiting street art or graffiti would have been an unusual thing to do in Melbourne, not anymore.
+Once upon a time visiting street art or graffiti would have been an unusual thing to do in Melbourne, but not anymore.
 Melbourne is world-famous for its street art.
 Places like Hosier Lane are known worldwide for their ever-changing street art.

 Hosier Lane is an alive canvas for Melbourne artists.
 Places like AC/DC Lane and laneways off Flinders Lane between Russell Street and Swanston Street are all home to this form of artwork.